Michael Jackson: Searching for Neverland: Development

-On January 13, 2017, Lifetime announced that it had ordered a television biopic of Michael Jackson, which would be based on the book Remember the Time: Protecting Michael Jackson in His Final Days.
+On January 13, 2017, Lifetime announced that it had ordered a television biopic of Michael Jackson, which would be based on the book Remember the Time: Protecting Michael Jackson in His Final Days by Bill Whitfield and Javon Beard.
 Production was scheduled to begin in February in Los Angeles.

 Reception

 On its premiere airing, the film was watched by 2 million viewers.